blocklessnetwork/cli/README.md

 ## Contributing

-This client command utility is written in `typescript` , and packaged using `nexe`.
+This client command utility is written in `typescript` , and packaged using vercel's `pkg` for now.

 - Node 14.17
 - Typescript